Overview

 strategy that combines high-quality stocks with a bond component to broaden portfolio diversification, buffer risk, and

 add income.
-We hold government and investment grade corporate bonds, high yield issues, money market funds, or cash.
+The bond component can hold government and investment grade corporate bonds, high yield issues, money

 GPM also offers ETF-Based portfolios for accounts that are below our standard account minimum size and for clients who